Cidade

 Challenge & Project Approach

 The team was very small: I was the sole UX Designer working closely with just a Project Manager and the CEO.
-This meant I had to handle every aspect of the UX work, from early research and ideation to wireframes, UI design, and documentation.
-There was no internal development team on hand for day-to-day collaboration.
+This meant I had to handle every aspect of the UX work, from early research and ideation to wireframes, UI design, prototyping and documentation.

 Adding to the complexity, the implementation required two separate development teams: a local team in Brazil and another from Farfetch.
 This introduced major technical challenges around coordination, alignment on requirements, and ensuring the design could realistically be built to spec across different teams and timelines.
 Communicating design decisions clearly and providing thorough documentation became essential to bridge these gaps.